Malcolm Todd (album)

 Malcolm Todd is the debut studio album by the American singer-songwriter and musician Malcolm Todd, released on April 4, 2025 by Columbia Records.
 It follows his 2024 mixtape Sweet Boy and contains a guest feature from Omar Apollo.
 Three singles were released in support of the album: "Chest Pain (I Love)", which went viral on social media, "Bleed", and "Cheer Me On".
 A deluxe version of the album, Malcolm Todd (still), was released on August 8, 2025, and was promoted with the single "Original".

-Receiving generally positive reviews from music critics, the album became Todd's first entry on the Billboard 200, peaking at number 49.
+The album received generally positive reviews from music critics and became Todd's first entry on the Billboard 200, peaking at number 49.

 Background and recording

 Malcolm Todd released his debut mixtape Sweet Boy in April 2024.
 It was his third project overall, following the EPs Demos Before Prom and Shower Shoes.
-He gained exposure through the virality of the songs "Art House" and "Roomates" from the mixtape.
+He gained exposure through the virality of the songs "Art House" and "Roommates" from the mixtape.